AlexM745/website-accessibility/README.md

 ## Description
-This is a challenge to code refactor to add HTML Semantics and add acccesbilty to improve SEO.
+This is a challenge given as homework through a bootcamp course.
+The goal was to do a code refactor to add HTML Semantics and add acccesbilty to optimize the site for search engines.

 ## User Story